 A Peppol Authority may request the use of local datasets or other interoperability specifications within its jurisdiction.

-PA specific requirements under this category must comply with the requirements for Extended Use of Peppol as set out in Chapter 8 and, more particularly, to the general provisions for Extended Use and specific provisions relevant to Local Extension.
+PA Specific Requirements under this category must comply with the requirements for Extended Use of Peppol as set out in section 8 and, more particularly, to the general provisions for Extended Use and specific provisions relevant to Local Extension.

 The Peppol Coordinating Authority may grant an exception to the obligation for End Users to support the relevant Peppol BIS, subject to the provisions outlined in clause 12.3 of the Peppol Authority Agreement and Peppol Service Provider Agreement.